g0v-data/g0v-hackmd-archive/notes/VgsCtzopT4u3Nef-O1zmfw.md

 - `Center` is renamed to `D`

 This obfuscation makes it harder for someone to understand the code, thereby protecting your intellectual property.

-In this guide, we explored the essential practices for securing Flutter applications through password hashing and obfuscation.
-Hashing passwords with a one-way function like SHA-256 is crucial for securely storing user credentials.
-Obfuscation protects your code by making it difficult to reverse-engineer.
-By following these practices, developers can enhance the security and integrity of their Flutter applications.

 ## Secure storage mechanisms
 In Flutter, the [shared_preferences_secure](https://pub.dev/packages/flutter_secure_storage) package provides a secure solution for storing sensitive data in shared preferences.
 Shared preferences are commonly used in Flutter applications to store small amounts of data persistently across app launches.